Thursday, April 12, 2007

 Sounds right to me.

+But I haven't the exceptional French ear.
 Those ears can't bear to hear something so obviously ugly that it defies the grammar rules, rightly.

 Mon excuse is right.